jacobtomlinson/website/content/posts/2020/2020-02-07-creating-an-open-source-python-project-from-scratch-p1.md

 This is enough that we can install our package on our system.

 ```
-pip install .
+pip install -e .
 ```

-This will run the `setup.py` file in the current directory and install our Python module into our site-packages.
+This will run the `setup.py` file in the current directory and install our Python module.
+The `-e` flag installs things in development mode, which means if we change our code we can use it straight away, if we omit this a copy of the package will be installed into our site-packages.

 We could move to any other location in our filesystem and import and run our code.